openpubkey/openpubkey/README.md

 #### Archival verifiers

-From [OpenPubkey paper: Section 3.5.3 Archival Verification:](https://eprint.iacr.org/2023/296.pdf) proposes archival verifiers which store a log of all past OP public keys.
+_Section 3.5.3: Archival Verification_ of the [OpenPubkey paper](https://eprint.iacr.org/2023/296.pdf) proposes archival verifiers which store a log of all past OP public keys.
 This approach is simple and does not require a transparency log.
-The main disadvantage is that you can't verify signatures from before their verifier started logging public keys.
+The main disadvantage is that you can't verify signatures from before the verifier started logging public keys.

 ## Remaining Work